-Here's a fun and easy tutorial to make scented wax pine cones.
+Here's a fun and easy tutorial to make scented pine cones.
 I'm displaying them with felted pumpkins in my fall decor, but they would look great for the holidays and throughout the winter.

 Bonus: They work great as a fire starter too.

-DIY Scented Wax Pine Cones
+How to Make Scented Pine Cones

 Melt the wax.
 You only need enough to be able to roll the pine cone in; about 1/2 inch.
 I have a large Pyrex measuring cup that I use only for waxes and crafts.
 I also purchased a really cheap pot which is also reserved for crafting.

 - I used 1 teaspoon of pumpkin spice extract from the grocery store.
 There is a little water in this extract, but most of it was alcohol, so it blended well with the wax.

 The one in the back was laid on its side.
 See how the wax gathered and made it stick to the wax paper.
 They're still worth keeping.

-These will last from fall until spring and many even longer.
-You can always freshen them up by placing them in a paper bag, sprinkle on a little scent and shake.
+These will last from fall until spring and maybe even longer.
+You can always freshen them up by placing them in a paper bag, sprinkling on a little scent, and shake.

 An easy and inexpensive way to add a little cozy factor to your home.
 Another great gift idea too.
 Just put a few in a cute bag with a pretty ribbon and pass them out during the holidays.